Rustam Mirza Safavi

-Rustam Mirza Safavi (1565–1642), known as Rustam Qandahari, (Note: Only Indian sources refer to Rustam and his family as 'Qandahari' (of Qandahar), this may have come from Rustam's attempts at presenting himself as the erstwhile ruler of Qandahar, even though he never held the title.
+Rustam Mirza Safavi (رستممیرزا صفوی; 1565–1642), known as Rustam Qandahari, (Note: Only Indian sources refer to Rustam and his family as 'Qandahari' (of Qandahar), this may have come from Rustam's attempts at presenting himself as the erstwhile ruler of Qandahar, even though he never held the title.
 William Finch, English merchant visiting the Mughal court in 1610, distinguishes Rustam Mirza from the other grandees by calling him "late [former] King of Candhar".) was an Iranian administrator, a prince of the Safavid dynasty, and an eminent grandee in the court of the Mughal Empire.
 Rustam Mirza belonged to a junior branch of the Imperial Safavids, who ruled over the Qandahar region.
 In 1578, at age 12, Rustam was appointed governor of Zamindawar and Garmsir (modern-day Afghanistan), by his cousin, Shah Mohammad Khodabanda.
 As an adult, Rustam became a significant destabilising force in the region, exercising semi-independent rule and launching invasions into neighboring Sistan and Qandahar to expand his domain, fostering a fierce rivalry with his brother, Mozaffar-Hosayn Mirza.
 In the early 1590s, his failed attempt to establish an independent realm in Khorasan prompted his defection to the Mughal Empire.

 The Mughal emperors Akbar and Jahangir exploited Rustam's status as a Safavid prince.
 His elevation to the position of the subahdar of Multan, which was strategically located near Qandahar, in 1593, facilitated the peaceful Mughal acquisition of Qandahar in 1595.
 Rustam's growing influence within the Mughal administration, bolstered by his retinue, posed a latent threat to Safavid stability.
 He further entrenched his position through marital alliances, with two daughters marrying Mughal princes Parviz Mirza and Shah Shuja, and his eldest son wedded to the daughter of Abdul Rahim Khan-i-Khanan, a key Mughal noble.
 Until his death in 1642, Rustam remained a potential challenge to the Safavid shah, Abbas the Great, compelling the latter to maintain diplomatic relations with the Mughals to preempt any movement to place Rustam on the Safavid throne.

 The Safavid chronicler Iskandar Beg Munshi, serving under Abbas I, downplayed Rustam Mirza's significance, portraying him and his family as marginal and non-threatening.
 This depiction likely served to justify Abbas's centralisation of power within the Safavid dynasty, which successfully subdued the main imperial line but could not neutralise Rustam's influence in Mughal India.
 Rustam's son, Mirza Badi-uz-Zaman went on to become a distinguished Mughal amir and Emperor Aurangzeb's father-in-law, further perpetuating the tradition for his family.